 by William Steig (1972)

 Dominic is an ideal book for families making the transition from picture books to chapter books.
-Each chapter contains plenty of action – and two to three Steig pictures, too.
-The action is quick and plentiful.
-And yet Dominic is not a comic book.
-His adventures are also full of occasional moments of quiet reflection or piccolo playing.
+Each chapter contains plenty of action – and two to three classic William Steig illustrations, too.
+The action is quick and plentiful and yet Dominic is not a comic book.
+His adventures are wholesome and inspiring, and even include occasional moments of quiet reflection or piccolo playing.

 Steig is famous in his picture books for children for employing aggressive, playful, imaginative vocabulary.
 The same is true in Dominic, and it enriches the prose.
-Check out the vocabulary in Dominic which contains words worthy of the SAT, and yet the prose can easily be followed and understood and treasured by a first grader.
-That’s the magic of reading aloud, improving your child’s vocabulary without her even knowing it.
+How does he do it?
+Dominic contains words worthy of the SAT and yet can easily be followed and understood and treasured by a first grader.
+That’s one part of the magic of reading aloud, improving your child’s vocabulary without her even knowing it.

 Great prose, great drawings, playful adventure, great vocabulary, a worthy hero – and a piccolo!
 It all adds up to a William Steig special that will leave a lasting and memorable mark on your young intrepid readers.
 And its plentiful and charming drawings and continuous action make it an ideal title to inspire and enable any families that are just learning to read aloud together.